 It’s not uncommon if you've been struggling in a bad marriage for years.

-But it doesn't need to continue any longer.
+But it doesn't need to continue.

-Let us help you resolve your recurring conflicts, break your destructive cycles, and teach you cooperative problem-resolution.
+Marriage mediation may help you resolve your recurring conflicts, break your destructive cycles, and teach you cooperative problem-resolution.
 So you have new ways of interacting - and can work together and get better results moving forward!

 We are a husband and wife, divorce mediator and divorce coach, and we specialize in helping couples resolve the issues required for divorce -peacefully, fairly and cost-effectively.
 We're passionate about helping families avoid the destruction of attorney-driven litigation.
 And our comprehensive, flat-fee mediation services provide an ideal divorce solution!
 Divorce isn't easy, but it doesn't have to be a disaster.
 Let us help!